What is Exorcist 2.0?

 Free decrypt file key (key file is dropped nearby)

 When funds reach one of these addresses, you automatically get decryption tool.

 Screenshot of files encrypted by Exorcist 2.0 (string of random characters appended as the new extension):

-Update 30 September 2020 - It is known that cyber criminals now distribute Exorcist 2.0 ransomware through an untrustworthy website which contains download links for various software 'cracking' tools that supposed to activate licensed software for free.
-One of the tools used to distribute Exorcist 2.0 is the "Windows 10 Activator 2020" which supposed to activate Windows 10.
-Users are offered to download an archive file which contains password-protected ZIP archive file ("Setup.zip") and a text file that contains the password that supposedly can be used to extract archive's contents.
-Although, instead of extracting files that archive file ("Setup.zip") encrypts files stored on victim's computer.
+Update 30 September 2020 - cyber criminals now distribute Exorcist 2.0 ransomware through an untrusted website containing download links for various software 'cracking' tools that supposed activate licensed software free of charge.
+One of the tools used to distribute Exorcist 2.0 is the "Windows 10 Activator 2020", which supposedly activates Windows 10.

 Screenshot of the download page for various 'cracking' tools:

 Screenshot of the files that supposed launch "Windows 10 Activator 2020":